 - Demonstrate solutions for carbon-neutral construction and wellbeing architecture

 - Construct an action plan to design and build for a more sustainable future

 The program is well-suited for lifewide learners from diverse backgrounds interested in learning more about the relations between health, construction, and climate change.

 This future-oriented program challenges you to create a climate action plan in your own context and is particularly beneficial for architects, designers, artists, planners, health professionals, policy developers, activists, and optimistic future-makers.

 Contents and Schedule

-> During the intensive training program, you will join 2-hour live online sessions on a weekly basis where you will have a chance to deep-dive into new topics and engage in group discussions.
-Throughout the program, participants will work on assignments and project work that focus on actions towards achieving carbon neutrality and vulnerability-based adaptation and mitigation plans for health.
+In certificate studies, you will have a chance to deepen your understanding and work together with an international group of learners.
+During the certificate studies, you will join 2-hour live online sessions every week where you will have a chance to deep-dive into new topics and engage in group discussions.
+Throughout the studies, you will work on assignments and portfolio work focusing on actions towards achieving carbon neutrality and vulnerability-based adaptation and mitigation plans for health.

-> Start your learning journey with a self-study online course.
+Start your learning journey with a self-study online course.